 Guidance in Response to Questions About Federal Immigration Enforcement

-See the Office of International Services for more information about university policies and support for international affiliates.
+See below for answers to frequently asked questions or visit the Office of International Services for more information about university policies and support for international affiliates.

 In accordance with long-standing university protocols and Johns Hopkins Police Department policies, the university does not provide information about the immigration status of members of our community unless required by law, and Johns Hopkins safety, security, and police officers do not request information regarding citizenship or status.
 If federal immigration officials present a valid warrant or specific court order, the university will comply with such orders.